AppPETs/developer-guidelines/AnalysisPhase.md

  - Unique identifiers (UDID, IMEI, MAC addresses etc.) may only be obtained if necessary for the specific purpose and after an actively confirmed opt-in
  - Unique identifiers must not be used for individual user tracking
      - [ ] is there a legal restriction or should we forumlate this more weak?
  - Tracking IDs (IDFA, AAID) should be avoided and where necessary be transmitted in encrypted form
     - [ ] *(sollte eigentlich gar nicht drin sein, in irgendeiner Form wird es aber dennoch einfließen.)* -> ja gut, aber... was jetzt?
  - User-disabled tracking options must be respected
-     - [ ] *(das ist aber nur opt out, ist an anderer Stelle vielleicht schon erwähnt, also hier nochmal stärker machen - kann auch in aderer Form erwähnt werden, aber ist eben wichtig hier unseren Fokus zu schärfen)*
+     - [ ] *(das ist aber nur opt out, ist an anderer Stelle vielleicht schon erwähnt, also hier nochmal stärker machen - kann auch in anderer Form erwähnt werden, aber ist eben wichtig hier unseren Fokus zu schärfen)*

 ##Privacy Policy

-The processing of personal data makes it necessaty to define a **Privacy Policy**.
+The processing of personal data makes it necessary to define a **Privacy Policy**.
 Since the minimum requirements of the local data protection laws have to be fullfilled anyway we suggest to take data protection serious and go a step further to build attractive and competitive apps.

 [comment]:"keine minimale Compliance, sondern ordentlicher Datenschutz"